A Solid, Money-Saving Small Business Health Insurance In Massachusetts | Know Your Options To Save Money

 I hear you.
 However, consider the alternative.
 Do you know where your money is going?
 I doubt it.
 Here, the carrier is transparent.
 They have to be.

-Maybe they will consider that option in the future?
-For now, the remaining amount offsets their internal costs.
+Maybe they will consider that option in the future.
+For now, though, the remaining amount offsets their internal costs.
 Personally, it is all good.

 Types Of Small Business Firms That Work Well For Self-Funded Health Insurance Plans Here In Massachusetts

-Any small businesses here in Massachusetts works well with self-funded health insurance plans.
-However, those businesses in the 2 to 30 employee range seem to have better pricing.
+Any small business here in Massachusetts works well with self-funded health insurance plans.
+However, those businesses in the 2 to 30-employee range seem to have better pricing.

-As we stated, though, some businesses won’t be eligible for the premium credits because of either:
+As we stated, though, some businesses won’t be eligible for the health connector premium credits because of either:

-Here are many types of businesses that work well for self-funded health insurance plans in Massachusetts:
+So, here are some of the many types of businesses that work well for self-funded health insurance plans in Massachusetts:

-- Really, any company that can’t meet the available credits through the healtconnector
+• Really, any company that can’t meet the available credits through the health connector

 Additionally, carve-outs are allowed.
 What’s a “carve-out”?
 All this means is you split a certain group of employees from others.